zoe0428/php-to-pyhton/README.md

 # php-to-pyhton
-PHP to python project for OreFox
+PHP to python project for OreFo
 Development Process
-Carry out environmental testing and installation of necessary components---4/19/2021 \n Complete the server and client on the python side---4/22/2021 \n test on load---
+Carry out environmental testing and installation of necessary components---4/19/2021

+Complete the server and client on the python side---4/22/2021

+test on load---

-Complete the sDatabase management on the python side---5/22/2021 Complete the Predction model build up ---5/22/2021 Complete the test of predction model using mineral image ---1/6/2021 Complete the Database management visualization ---1/6/2021
+Complete the sDatabase management on the python side---5/22/2021

+Complete the Predction model build up ---5/22/2021

+Complete the test of predction model using mineral image ---1/6/2021

+Complete the Database management visualization ---1/6/2021